craflin/umdoc/Doc/manual.md

 test
 ```

-The environment to be used can be specified with an argument after back ticks and a caption can be inserted with a second argument.
+The environment to be used is specified with an argument after the back ticks and a caption can optionally be set with a second argument.

 ````
 ```<language> "<caption>"